 Firms are more likely to succeed within healthy innovation ecosystems.
 These ecosystems are made up of human capital, research and development institutions, financial capital, the industrial base, the legal and regulatory environment, business and innovation culture and the quality of networks.
 Comprehensive innovation policy considers all these different elements and the interaction among them.

-The Innovation and Entrepreneurship team of the World Bank’s Trade and Competitiveness Global Practice brings global experience, knowledge, research and investments to help client countries develop effective innovation and entrepreneurship ecosystems, such as policies, strategies, regulations and institutions that foster investments and jobs.
+The Innovation and Entrepreneurship team of the World Bank’s Financial Access, Finance, Competitiveness & Innovation Global Practice brings global experience, knowledge, research and investments to help client countries develop effective innovation and entrepreneurship ecosystems, such as policies, strategies, regulations and institutions that foster investments and jobs.
 The range of support is delivered through several instruments, including advisory services and loans. infoDev, a global trust-funded program and an integral part of the Global Practice, supports growth-oriented entrepreneurs through business incubators and innovation hubs.
 It builds on its global network of innovation and entrepreneurship practitioners to provide first-hand and grassroots knowledge about the key elements for competitive entrepreneurship.